baedert/corebird/Design/Spec.markdown

 * Let the user choose an application for opening images/videos
     * youtube-viewer
-* Let the user choose if he wants to open e.g. the details to a tweet open
-* in a new window(good for tiling wms) or in a side pane in the
-* main window(good for floating wms).
+* Let the user choose if he wants to open e.g. the details to a tweet open in a new window(good for tiling wms) or in a side pane in the main window(good for floating wms).
+* Extend the style.css to style everything entirely so the app gets its own style all over?

 ## Feature completion
 * <s>Highlight &  implement links in tweets</s>